-The Company, through a subsidiary, also owns a major interest (58%) in a real estate property located at Barangay Bolasi, San Fabian, Pangasinan with an aggregate area of 178,634 square meters, beside the San Fabian PTA Beach Resort managed by the Philippine Tourism Authority.
-The beachfront is suitable for beach resort development while a portion of it is suitable for a residential or commercial development.
+The Company, through a subsidiary, also owns a major interest in a real estate property (land) located at Barangay Bolasi, San Fabian, Pangasinan with an aggregate gross area of 186,665 square meters, beside the San Fabian PTA Beach Resort managed by the Philippine Tourism Authority.
+The beachfront is suitable for beach resort development while a portion of it is suitable for a residential development.

-The Company also owns a property located at Tanay, Rizal with an area of 35,000 square meters, near the town proper with good roads and is suitable for residential housing development or for an agricultural farm project.
+The Company also owns parcels of land located at Tanay, Rizal with a total area of 35,000 square meters, near the town proper with good roads and is suitable for residential housing development or for an agricultural farm project.

-The Company also owns a property located at Gutalac, Zamboanga del Norte with an area of 22,000 hectares for agricultural development.
+The Company, through another subsidiary, owns a parcel of land located at Gutalac, Zamboanga del Norte with an area of approximately 22 hectares, suitable for agricultural farm development.

-To date, the Company or its subsidiaries do not have any plan to own additional lands for its various projects.
+For 2018, the Company or its subsidiaries do not have any plan to own additional lands for its various projects.